 We operate our business in compliance with all applicable laws and regulations and expect our suppliers to do the same.
-The overarching standards we expect from our suppliers, covering all operations, are set out in our Supplier Quality Manual, which incorporates our Code of Conduct for Representatives and Suppliers, www.oxinst.com/assets/ uploads/documents/OI_COC_REPS_SUPPLIERS.pdf.
+The overarching standards we expect from our suppliers, covering all operations, are set out in our Supplier Quality Manual, which incorporates our Code of Conduct for Representatives and Suppliers, www.oxinst.com/assets/uploads/documents/OI_COC_REPS_SUPPLIERS.pdf.

-In addition, as part of our supplier contracts, suppliers are required to warrant that they and their sub-contractors will comply with all applicable laws, statutes, regulations and codes relating to modern slavery, anti-bribery and anticorruption, and Oxford Instruments' Supplier Quality Manual, which incorporates our Code of Conduct for Representatives and Suppliers.
+In addition, as part of our supplier contracts, suppliers are required to warrant that they and their sub-contractors will comply with all applicable laws, statutes, regulations and codes relating to modern slavery, anti-bribery and anti-corruption, and Oxford Instruments' Supplier Quality Manual, which incorporates our Code of Conduct for Representatives and Suppliers.

-We are committed to avoiding the use of controversial materials and proactively eliminating the use of so-called 'conflict minerals', i.e. minerals sourced from mines in the Democratic Republic of Congo and adjoining countries which support or fund conflict from products and the supply chain.
+We are committed to avoiding the use of controversial materials and proactively eliminating the use of so-called 'conflict minerals', ie minerals sourced from mines in the Democratic Republic of Congo and adjoining countries which support or fund conflict from products and the supply chain.
 Our conflict minerals policy covers all operations.
 We undertake due diligence on our key suppliers and expect them, in turn, to conduct due diligence on their own supply chain to help eliminate the use of conflict minerals.
+The recent engagement of a leading external environmental compliance partner will support us in ensuring our due diligence and risk assessment of suppliers is robust.